westlake-autolab/BioKGBench/README.md

-# BKGAgent-Benchmark
+# Agent4S-BioKG
-Agent4S-BioKG: A Knowledge Graph Checking Benchmark of AI Agent for Biomedical Science
+A Knowledge Graph Checking Benchmark of AI Agent for Biomedical Science.